 What is Vitamin K?

 Vitamin K is not a single substance but a group of fat-solubleImagine vitamins as essential keys that unlock various functions in your body.
 Some vitamins, like vitamin C and the B vitamins, are water-soluble, meaning they dissolve in water and are easily flushed out of your system.
-Fat-soluble vitamins, on the… Read More vitaminsA vitamin is an organic molecule, which means it’s a naturally occurring compound made up mostly of carbon.
+Fat-soluble vitamins, on the other hand, are like keys that need a special lock;… Read More vitaminsA vitamin is an organic molecule, which means it’s a naturally occurring compound made up mostly of carbon.
 Our bodies need vitamins in small amounts to function properly.
-They help with many important jobs, including: • Building and maintaining healthy… Read More with similar chemical structures.
+They help with many important jobs, including: • Building and maintaining healthy bones, teeth, and skin • Converting food into energy •… Read More with similar chemical structures.
 The two most important forms are:

 - Vitamin K1 (PhylloquinoneVitamin K1, also known as phylloquinone, is a fat-soluble vitamin essential for our bodies’ intricate processes.
-While often overshadowed by its more popular counterparts like vitamin C or D, vitamin K1 plays a crucial and multifaceted role in maintaining our… Read More): Primarily found in green leafy vegetables like spinach, kale, and broccoli.
+While often overshadowed by its more popular counterparts like vitamin C or D, vitamin K1 plays a crucial and multifaceted role in maintaining our health.
+A Microscopic Guardian of Blood Vessels Imagine vitamin K1… Read More): Primarily found in green leafy vegetables like spinach, kale, and broccoli.

 - Vitamin K2 (MenaquinoneWhile vitamin K often takes a backseat to its more famous siblings, vitamin K2 is a rising star in the nutrition world, gaining recognition for its potential role in bone and heart health.
-Think of vitamin K2 as a skilled… Read More): Found in some animal products and fermented foods, and produced by bacteriaBacteria are super tiny, single-celled organisms that exist almost everywhere on Earth, including right inside you!
-They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also… Read More in your gutYour intestines are a long, muscular tube that’s a key part of your digestive system.
-They’re like a superhighway for food!
-After you eat, food travels from your stomach down into your intestines, where the magic of digestion happens.
-The… Read More.
+Think of vitamin K2 as a skilled traffic controller, directing calcium to where it belongs – in… Read More): Found in some animal products and fermented foods, and produced by bacteriaBacteria are super tiny, single-celled organisms that exist almost everywhere on Earth, including right inside you!
+They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also hear them called “bacterias” (plural form), but “bacteria” is the… Read More in your gutThe intestine is a long, winding tube in the body that plays a very important role in helping the body get the energy and nutrients (good parts from food) it needs to work properly.
+Think of the intestine like a very busy workshop in a factory, where different workers have… Read More.

 Etymology and History:

 - Vitamin K: The “K” comes from the German word “Koagulation,” meaning coagulation or blood clottingBlood clotting, also called coagulation, is a vital process that helps prevent excessive bleeding when you get injured.
-Imagine it like a built-in bandage your body creates to seal a wound and stop the flow of blood. • Other Names: You… Read More, as this was the first recognized function of vitamin K.
+Imagine it like a built-in bandage your body creates to seal a wound and stop the flow of blood. • Other Names: You might also hear it called “coagulation” in medical settings.
+Both… Read More, as this was the first recognized function of vitamin K.

 - Discovery: Danish scientist Henrik Dam identified vitamin K in 1929 during his research on chicks fed a cholesterol-free diet.
 He observed that these chicks developed bleeding disorders, which were reversed by adding a fat-soluble substance found in green leaves.
 This discovery led to his Nobel Prize in 1943.